Skip to main content

 4. Quality and methodology information report.

-The official statistics are made available in a range of media (such as HTML and OpenDocument Spreadsheet) which optimise accessibility across different devices (such as desktop computers and smart phones) and different operating systems (such as Microsoft and Apple).
+The official statistics are made available in a range of media (such as HTML and OpenDocument Spreadsheet format) which optimise accessibility across different devices (such as desktop computers and smart phones) and different operating systems (such as Microsoft and Apple).
 The content has also been designed in a way that it is accessible for users with visual impairments.
 For example, the data and data notes are presented in a way that is compatible with a data reader, and graphics are designed in a way that is accessible to people who are colour-blind (such as using sufficient contrast between colour gradients).

-Please also review UKHSA’s HTML accessibility statement.
+See also review the GOV.UK accessibility statement.

 Comparability and coherence